-If you've ever used an old-fashioned paper planner, the Outlook Calendar will look familiar to you.
-When you click the Calendar icon, you see a grid in the middle of the screen with lines representing each half-hour of the day (as in Figure 1-3).
+If you've ever used an old-fashioned paper planner, the Outlook calendar will look familiar to you.
+When you click the Calendar icon and then click the Day tab, you see a grid in the middle of the screen with lines representing each half hour of the day (as in Figure 1-3).
 To enter an appointment at a certain time, just click the line next to the time you want your appointment to begin, type a name for your appointment, and press Enter.

-If you want to enter more detailed information about your appointment such as ending time, location, category, and so on - see Chapter 8 for the nitty-gritty about keeping your Calendar.
+If you want to enter more detailed information about your appointment - such as ending time, location, category, and so on; see Chapter 8 for the nitty-gritty about keeping your calendar.